abhiss/CSEd-21-screening-test/design_doc.md

 [IMAGE SHOWING IDEAL PHONE LAYOUT VS IDEAL DESKTOP LAYOUT]

 Alternatively, I could design a flexbox layout that mimics a table, but would be ideal on all devices using reponsive flexbox properties - a "real world" solution to our problem.
 This however wouldn't "allow the user to populate a _table_ of students ... interactively", which can be understood as requiring an actual table element in the DOM.
-Making an actual table work well for mobile and desktop devices is difficult and will come at the cost of awkward code that uses Javascript to fix layout.
+Making an actual table work well for mobile and desktop devices is difficult and comes at the cost of awkward code that uses Javascript to fix layout.
 This shouldn't be a problem since the requirements of the project can't be met without Javascript anyway, so I won't be worrying about users who don't have Javascript enabled.

+## Visual Design
+I chose to use design the webpage following the Material UI design language.
+Material UI looks minimal and clean, which follows the spirit of the project's requirements: a single simple table.